Josh Jung Player Props: Rangers vs. Royals

-After going 2-for-4 with a double in his last game, Josh Jung and the Texas Rangers take on the Kansas City Royals (who will hand the ball to Jordan Lyles) at 7:40 PM ET on Monday.
+The Texas Rangers, including Josh Jung (batting .293 in his past 10 games, with two doubles, two home runs, two walks and eight RBI), take on starting pitcher Brad Keller and the Kansas City Royals at Kauffman Stadium, Tuesday at 7:40 PM ET.

-He had two hits (going 2-for-4 with a double) in his most recent game against the Astros.
+He racked up three RBI (going 1-for-4 with a home run) in his previous game against the Royals.

 Josh Jung Game Info & Props vs. the Royals